Sex Therapy in Nanaimo

 Working With Tools in Service of Understanding

-I offer practical tools in service of reducing pressure, anxiety, and shame, so that deeper understanding can emerge.
+I offer practical tools in service of reducing pressure, anxiety, and shame, so a different response becomes possible.

 Depending on your situation, our work may include established sex-therapy approaches: